Video Game: Alien vs. Predator (Capcom)

 - Rolling Attack: The Chrysalis uses this on you.
-Both Predators also have an aerial/bouncing version.
+Predator Hunter also has an aerial/bouncing version.

 - Shoulder Cannon: Both Predators wield shoulder-mounted plasma cannons.

-- Shout-Out: The arcade game contains a few Shout Outs to Konami's earlier Aliens Arcade Game, particularly the Chrysalis aliens and "Infectoid" blue-skinned chestburster-infected zombies.
+- The arcade game contains a few Shout-Outs to Konami's earlier Aliens Arcade Game, particularly the Chrysalis aliens and blue-skinned, chestburster-infected zombies called "Infectoids".

 - Linn Kurosawa.

 - Spin Attack: Major Schaeffer's electric arm spin, Linn Kurosawa's Senpuuzan, Predator Warrior's spear twirl, and Predator Hunter's disc blades.

 - Suddenly Voiced: Either the Predator characters can talk, or they've prepared a lot of vocal clips for playback for every conceivable situation.

 - The Unfought: The Corrupt General, due to being ripped in half by the Alien Queen.